 A Brief History of BB Cream

-BB Cream was originally developed in Germany in the 1950s.
+BB cream was originally developed in Germany in the 1950s.
 "BB" is short for Blemish Base, Blemish Balm or Beauty Balm Cream.
 It was used on the wounds of patients who had laser surgery to heal the scars faster.
-In addition to helping wounds heal, the cream also provided a light coverage to the skin to help hide scars.
-The trend then spread to Korea, Japan, Southeast Asia, the rest of Europe, and finally, to the west.
+In addition to helping wounds heal, the cream also provided light coverage to the skin to help hide scars.
+The trend then spread to Korea, Japan, Southeast Asia, the rest of Europe, and finally, to the West.

 Properties of BB Cream

 BB Cream provides coverage, like a foundation, but the coverage is usually sheer, more closely similar to that of a tinted moisturizer.